-Here are some questions you can ask yourself about a particular bit of evidence.
-Answering them may help you explain how your evidence is related to your overall argument:
+Here are some questions you can ask yourself about a particular bit of evidence:

 There are many ways to present your evidence.
 Often, your evidence will be included as text in the body of your paper, as a quotation, paraphrase, or summary.
 Sometimes you might include graphs, charts, or tables; excerpts from an interview; or photographs or illustrations with accompanying captions.

 When you quote, you are reproducing another writer’s words exactly as they appear on the page.
 Here are some tips to help you decide when to use quotations:

 Be sure to introduce each quotation you use, and always cite your sources.
 See our handout on quotations for more details on when to quote and how to format quotations.